sobolevn/git-secret/_posts/2016-03-13-git-secret-init.md

 ## DESCRIPTION
-`git-secret-init` should be runned inside a `git` repo. `git-secret-init` is the first command to be runned, until the git-secret repository is inited other commands are unavailable.
+`git-secret-init` should be run inside a `git` repo. `git-secret-init` is the first command to be run, until the git-secret repository is inited other commands are unavailable.

 ## OPTIONS